 The Harlem of New Orleans: South Rampart Street Tour

-This tour looks beyond the high-rises and parking lots of the Central Business District to the mostly black neighborhood that filled these blocks from the late nineteenth century through the middle of the twentieth.
+This tour looks beyond the high-rises and parking lots of the Central Business District to the mostly Black neighborhood that filled these blocks from the late 19th century through the middle of the 20th.
 Its centerpiece is the 400 block of South Rampart, which features the Eagle Saloon, the Iroquois Theater, the Karnofsky Shop and Residence, and the Little Gem Saloon.
 According to John Hasse, curator of American Music at the Smithsonian Institution, “There is probably no other block in America with buildings bearing so much significance to the history of our country’s great art form, jazz.”

 Places in this Tour

 From the 2017 Ponderosa Stomp Music History Conference, Richard Campanella, Bruce Raeburn, and "Deacon" John Moore discuss the music and geography of South Rampart Street.